candiesdoodle/ios_unencrypted_backup_extract_files/README.md

     WHATSAPP_MESSAGES = "ChatStorage.sqlite"
     WHATSAPP_CONTACTS = "ContactsV2.sqlite"

-    """Relative path wildcards for commonly accessed groups of files."""
+    Relative path wildcards for commonly accessed groups of files.

     # A wildcard, use at own risk:
     ALL_FILES = "%"